dilettant/thepublicoffice/_posts/2012-09-01-special-issue-fix.md

 ### Confirmed participants in Stockholm:

 * Eylül Fidan Akinci
-	* can come 12-16 November
+	* can come 12-17 November
 	* e.fakinci@gmail.com
-	* Myriam contacts re flights and confirm dates.
+	* Waiting for confirmation on flights.

 * Alice Chauchat
 	* alicechauchat@leslaboratoires.org
+    * waiting for reply from Jo re who can book her flight

 * Nilo Martinez
 * Arantxa Martinez
 	* nilogallego@gmail.com
 	* araparis@yahoo.com.mx
 	* Nilo and Arantxa will come together.
 As Arantxa had a child just a few days ago, they will be back with an answer about how to organize the trip in mid- or end of September

 * Blanca from Mugatxoan
 * Ion from Mugatxoan
 	* we cover Blanca's costs (travel,accomodation, per diem)
    	* we cover the accomodation for Ion too
     * tips about cheap flights from Bilbao.

 * Marijana Cvetcovic 12-17(18)
 marijana.cvetkovic@gmail.com
 Guest apartment in Tanto (via AJ), staying with husband and child.